 (local time)SEE WORLD AQI RANKING

 |10||Avenida Sur de Los 100 Metros|

 live AQI index

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Mexico City air is currently 4 times above WHO exposure recommendation
+PM2.5 concentration in Mexico City is currently 1.7 times the WHO annual air quality guideline value

 Moderate 52 US AQI

 |Monday, Oct 3|